 Emacs has great facilities to add font locking (aka syntax highlighting) to a buffer in a mode.
 This series of posts about font locking aims to give an introduction into the different font locking techniques in Emacs, and shares what I discovered and learned while refactoring and improving font locking in Puppet Mode.

-As such, the examples throughout this series are about Puppet Mode.
-If you are not familiar with Puppet, you may want take a short look at the Puppet language reference first.
+As such, I use examples of Puppet Mode and Puppet language throughout this series.
+If you lack familiarity with Puppet please take a short look at the Puppet language reference first.

 - Syntax Tables